 As a coach, I love to support and learn from observing how other people have their own experience in sport, while giving them the foundational skills to find that experience and the opportunity to touch on their potential.

 In running and most of sport, the moments of truth come when we ask ourselves to go faster, longer, acquire a new skill and move out of comfort.
 I can’t make anyone do any of these things.
 I can provide the knowledge around skills and can choose the environment that supports them, and then I stand and watch the magic happen.

-If you are ready to take on the challenge of going a little faster this season, here is a primer on executing a great training session.
+If you are ready to take on the challenge of going a little faster over the last half of the clinic (and this season), here is a primer on executing a great training session.

 Get excited!
 This means that you come to the session ready to give best effort and having made the decision to have a good day.
 You are not coming to ‘wait and see what happens’.
 As a coach, I call this ‘training like you mean it’.
 It means arriving early, prepared, with positive energy, standing tall and being in an engaged frame of mind.

 The warm up is not a time to be distracted, but a time to switch on.
 Do 10-15 minutes of light warm up running or walking.
 After the warm up do some dynamic stretching such as leg swings and arm circles, and stretch out body areas that feel tight.
 Before the intervals, do a set of run drills and strides.
 Drills and strides activate the muscle fibres fully for training and create mental preparedness.
 Strides are 10 seconds of fast dynamic running or walking, at the pace you will hit in the intervals but not your all out speed.
 You should be able to be relaxed and hold perfect form for the stride.
 Walk or jog for 30 seconds between stride efforts.

 Pacing and steady effort